-- Gloucester City Council Environmental Health when dealing with Food Safety matters and matters under the Environmental Protection Act - Authority responsible for or interested in matters relating to the protection of children from harm i.e. Gloucestershire County Council, Social Services - Any Licensing Authority (other than the relevant Licensing Authority) in whose area part of the premises is situated. - Weights and measures authority
+- Gloucester City Council Environmental Protection when dealing with matters under the Environmental Protection Act - Authority responsible for or interested in matters relating to the protection of children from harm i.e. Gloucestershire County Council, Social Services - Any Licensing Authority in whose area part of the premises is situated. - Gloucester City Council Licensing Authority - Weights and measures authority - Local Health Board